noofherder/SearchBasedSuggester/README.md

 You need a fairly recent version of [Elasticsearch][4] (I used 5.5.1) installed and running.
 You also need [Python][5] 2.7.x with the [requests][6] module installed.

 I wrote and tested the code on a Mac.
 It should work without modification on Linux.
-If you use Windows, you're on your own. ;)
+If you use Windows, you'll probably need to install [curl][9] first.

 ## Creating the music index